You are here

 Where Our Undergrads Go

-Your Duke Engineering degree puts you on the path to career achievement.
+A Duke Engineering degree puts you on a path to making an impact

 Overall, our recent graduates told us:

 - 82 percent had jobs or job offers at the time of graduation

 - 67 percent expected to work for pay full-time after graduation

 - 25 percent told us they planned to attend graduate or professional school full-time

 Source: Class of 2022 Senior Exit Survey (65 percent response rate).

 Take a look at where our students have gone, by major: